cytopia/terraform-aws-route53-zone/README.md

     },
   ]

-  # Add private zones.
+  # Add private zones
-  # NOTE: They are always attached to the default vpc of the current region
+  # All private zones will be attached to the default VPC of the current region.
+  # Optionally also attach more VPC's by id and region.
   private_root_zones = [
     {
       name     = "private.loc",